sigp/lighthouse/book/src/faq.md

 If you are updating by rebuilding from source, see [here.](./installation-source.md#updating-lighthouse)

-If you are running the docker image provided by SigP on dockerhub, you can update to specific versions, for example:
+If you are running the docker image provided by Sigma Prime on Dockerhub, you can update to specific versions, for example:

 ```bash
 $ docker pull sigp/lighthouse:v1.0.0